 Starch extraction.

 The common practice and primary method of extracting starch from fresh cassava is wet milling (Nand et al., 2008).
 Starch is extracted after wet milling through filtration, sedimentation, and decantation.
 Where centrifugation is used, a batch step of sedimentation is eliminated.
 The extracted wet starch is dried through sun drying, and oven drying at 35-40 oC for 12 h.
-Peeling of fresh tuber before milling is a critical step.
+Peeling of fresh roots before milling is a critical step.
 Cassava starch prepared from unpeeled or not properly peeled roots develop a grey color during wet storage, and purple color during drying (personal observations).
 The retained color lowers the quality thus affecting its value.
-Unfortunately, the extraction methods are not standardized, so that researchers applied a different amount of water for extraction.
-For example a ratio of water to cassava slurry of approximately 2:1 was used by Abera and Rakshit (2003), while Nand et al. (2008) used ratio water to cassava slurry of 10:1.
+Unfortunately, the extraction methods are not standardized, to the extent that researchers applied different amount of water for extraction.
+For example a ratio of water to cassava slurry of approximately 2:1 was used by Abera and Rakshit (2003), while Nand et al. (2008) used ratio 10:1 of water to cassava slurry, respectively.
 In some reported methods, grating was conducted with sulphur-containing water for detoxification of toxic hydrocyanic acids (HCN) and also storing of fresh starch in sodium meta-bisulphite solution to inhibit the microbial growth.

 Starch contents.

-Starch content extraction yield expressed as fresh weight of peeled cassava is the main constituent of cassava and have been reported based on wet weight, 17.28-35.37% (Justamante Händel Schmitz et al., 2017).
+Starch is the main constituent of cassava.
+Starch extraction yield expressed as fresh weight of peeled cassava and usually reported based on wet weight was in the range 17.28-35.37% (Justamante Händel Schmitz et al., 2017).
 On dry weight, the starch yield from cassava root was estimated at 80% (Mejía‐Agüero et al., 2012).
 Various factors affecting starch yield have been reported.
-Genotype and environmental conditions were reported to have a huge influence on starch yield.
-Nevertheless, genotype was reported as a dominant factor over environmental factors.
+Genotype and environmental conditions were mentioned to have influence on starch yield.
+However, genotype had significantly dominant effect..
 Mtunguja et al. (2016a) reported that genotype had huge influence on variability of starch contents and yields, while the effects due to variation in environmental factors were insignificant.
 Similarly, Mejía‐Agüero et al. (2012) screened and compared starch content among twenty-five cassava cultivars planted and harvested simultaneously in a single plantation, and observed significant differences in starch contents due to inter-cultivar variability with insignificant influence from environmental factors.
 Therefore diversity of cassava genotypes accounts for differences in starch extraction rates (yields) and contents.

 Composition of starch.